Kali Tiger Reserve

-Kali Tiger Reserve (Kannada: ಕಾಳಿ ಹುಲಿ ಸಂರಕ್ಷಿತ ಪ್ರದೇಶ; formerly Anshi National Park) is a protected area and tiger reserve.
+Kali Tiger Reserve (formerly Dandeli-Anshi Tiger Reserve) is a protected area and tiger reserve.
 It is located in Uttara Kannada district, in Karnataka, India.
 The park is a habitat of Bengal tigers, black panthers and Indian elephants, amongst other distinctive fauna.
 The Kali River flows through the tiger reserve and is the lifeline of the ecosystem and hence the name.
 The tiger reserve is spread over an area of 1300 square kilometres.

 History

 The forest in the area was declared the Dandeli Wildlife Sanctuary on 10 May 1956.
 The state proposed carving out a section of the sanctuary to form the Anshi national park, which was implemented on 2 September 1987.
 The initial proposal covered 250 square kilometres.
 When the final notification of the park area was issued in 2002, it was extended by another 90 square kilometres.

 It was renamed to Kali Tiger Reserve in December 2015.
 The park is home to several hydroelectric dams and a nuclear power station.